 Placement and Admission Exams

-Students may take the math placement exam (Accuplacer) and the School of Education Admissions test in the START Center.
-Contact the START Center in Carleson Hall at 832-2280 for a testing appointment.
+Students may take the math placement exam (Accuplacer) in the START Center.
+Contact the START Center in Carleson Hall at 801-832-2280 for a testing appointment.

 The Accuplacer is a computer-adaptive test designed to assess current mathematics skills and determine math course placement for students.
 Westminster allows the use of any type of calculator for this exam.

-The Information Literacy requirement is required for all transfers, honors, and returning students entering in the fall of 2006 and after.
+The Information Literacy requirement is required for all students.
 This online workshop consists of pre- and post-tests in four different areas.
-The workshop is delivered through WebCT, a Web-based application that creates an online "classroom" in your Web browser.
+The workshop is delivered through CANVAS.
 You may view an online demo HERE.
 View a demo of WebCT HERE.
 All students are e-mailed these links and other information about the workshop at the beginning of each semester.
 If you need help in accessing the workshop, click HERE and then click on the "ask a librarian" link.